How to file your homestead exemption application:

 Florida Statute Update for Homestead Exemption Filing Deadlines:

-However, if the applicant fails to produce sufficient evidence demonstrating the applicant was unable to apply for the exemption in a timely manner or otherwise demonstrating extenuating circumstances as judged by the property appraiser, the applicant may file, pursuant to s.
-194.011(3), a petition with the value adjustment board requesting that the exemption be granted.
-Such petition must be filed during the taxable year on or before the 25th day following the mailing of the notice by the property appraiser as provided in s.
-194.011(1) "Notice of Proposed Property Taxes".
+However, if the applicant fails to produce sufficient evidence demonstrating the applicant was unable to apply for the exemption in a timely manner or otherwise demonstrating extenuating circumstances as judged by the property appraiser, the applicant may file, pursuant to Florida Statute 194.011(3), a petition with the value adjustment board requesting that the exemption be granted.
+Such petition must be filed during the taxable year on or before the 25th day following the mailing of the notice by the property appraiser as provided in Florida Statute 194.011(1) "Notice of Proposed Property Taxes".

 Website help